Race game: Non-race games

 Many board games share some characteristics with these games, but are not categorized as race games.
 For example, the characteristic roll-and-move mechanism of race games is also found in running-fight games (such as Coppit), but here the object of the game is not to finish first, it is to capture and remove enemy pieces from the board.
 Similarly in games as diverse as Monopoly and Trivial Pursuit, players roll-and-move to spaces which may help or hinder their progress, but there is no physical "finish line": a win is not attained positionally, but rather by the collection of assets.
 (Note: For example in Trivial Pursuit, while the final question, for the win, must be answered in the center space, it is not the attainment of this position, but rather the correct answer (an "asset") that wins and ends the game.)

+The game of Trictrac arguably fits this category as well: the object is to score 12 holes (sets of 12 points, with a hole-doubling flag known as bredouille that may be on or off for either or neither player), with certain in-game events (known as jans) each scoring a varying amount of points.
+While bearing off (sortir or tirer les dames in French) scores points, it is not among the highest-scoring events in the game, and many matches end without a single piece being borne off.
+(The hierarchical scoring is much like Tennis or Volleyball, while the combinatorics echo American football.)

 It is possible to broaden the definition of the term "race games" to comprise all board games in which the winner is the first to attain a specified position.
 In addition to the race games specified above, the category would then include games such as Hex, Agon, Chinese Checkers, and Tic-tac-toe.
 However, board game surveys generally follow Murray in assigning games played on two-dimensional fields to a separate category, such as Murray's "Games of Alignment and Configuration", keeping only linear games (as defined above) in their "race games" category.